muzhiBryn/workshop_servers/README.md

 </details>
 The variable names could be literally anything.
 In our example, if you open up MongoDB Compass (or use the CLI), you'll find that there is now a database called database, and inside that, there is a collection called bookshelf.

 And that's it for the model.
 We're not going to create a Schema.
 We're just going to go ahead and throw data into it.
-(TODO: justify it)

 #### Controller
 We're still in db.py.
 We want the functions that will directly manipulate our database now.
 Can you think of any?
 Well, we're going to be searching for books with the Books API, and then we'll add those to our library.
 We'll also want to be able to kick books out of our library.
 Yep, add and kick functions.
 Or delete, if you want to be boring.
 Mongoose, I mean, pymongo, has methods called insert_one, and delete_one. :smiling_imp: They behave like pymongo, I mean, mongoose.